 Part 1 of 4:

 Spring had arrived at last after a long, hard winter.
-He was sitting on the front steps of the small, wood-frame farm house.
+The boy was sitting on the front steps of the small, wood-frame farm house.
 He turned his face toward the morning sun and, closing his eyes, gave himself to the pleasure of its warmth.
 The family wagon taking his parents to the village for the day had just disappeared around a bend in the road.
 It was wonderful to feel the warm glow of the sun again.
 But it was deceptive.
 There was still a chill in the air.
 His mother had reminded him to “take good care of your little sister, and make sure she stays buttoned up.”
 But he had allowed his mind to wander and he was thinking of other things, the sharp knife and the partially carved piece of fresh pine wood in his hands, and especially the splendid hawk circling high over the field at the edge of the woods.

 He had been trying to capture the hawk’s spirit in the wood.
-The great bird was too far away for him to see clearly the fine details of its appearance.
+The great bird was too far away for him to see the fine details of its appearance.
 But he imagined them in his mind’s eye, and rightly or wrongly, took some liberties.

 He wanted to be like the hawk, wheeling and turning high above the world, free to soar to his heart’s content, to go ever higher, even out of sight, or to swoop down suddenly and take what he needed from the earth, and then return unfettered to his real home in the sky.

-So, the longings of his own inner spirit were reflected in the image of the noble bird he was trying to carve from the fresh, still heavily aromatic wood: there was a human aspect in the streamlined shape of the head, with a strong brow and eyes set forward.
+So, the longings of his own inner spirit were reflected in the image of the noble bird he was trying to carve from the fresh, still heavily aromatic wood: there was a human aspect in the streamlined shape of the head, with a strong brow and eyes set to look forward.
 But that was as far as he had been able to progress with the carving.
 The rest of the image was still captive somewhere in the raw wood, waiting for him to discover and set it free.
 He was stalled there, uncertain how to proceed, afraid to make a mistake that would spoil everything.

 For a while he toyed with the wild idea that maybe this was how God made the universe, by carving it out of some vast, shapeless piece of raw material, with a flashing cosmic blade.
-He imagined the dust and shavings flying through the utter darkness.
+He imagined the suddenly illuminated dust and shavings flying through the eternal darkness.
 They became the stars and planets, and then the dust and the clay from which all things in this earthly garden were made and given life and spirit.
 He watched the hawk soaring, circling over a butternut tree at the edge of the wood at the back of the near field.
 He knew the great bird was surveying the ground below in the most minute detail for any sign of movement.
 He decided then and there that this proud, beautiful, and intelligent bird was the culmination and perfection of that creative process.

 That startling idea thoroughly captured his imagination as he looked up into the sky for a long time while the block of wood and the knife rested on a bed of shavings in his lap.
 Then out of the corner of his eye some motion on the ground caught his attention.
 He looked down, over to the near field, and saw the mare’s new colt running boisterous circles around his mother.
-The already high-spirited, young animal was overflowing with the sudden wonder of being alive and testing his new legs with breathtaking speed and agility.
-From time to time the mare looked up to make sure he wasn’t getting too far away. then went back to nibbling on the tiny, fresh, green shoots of grass.
+The already high-spirited, young animal was overflowing with the sudden wonder of being alive, testing his new legs with breathtaking speed and agility.
+From time to time the mare looked up to make sure he wasn’t getting too far away. then went back to nibbling on the fresh, green shoots of early spring grass.
 Suddenly the colt stopped in its tracks and stared over at him.
 The mare lifted her head too, with eyes wide and ears erect in his direction.
 And so they both stood like that, very still and alert, for a while – more curious than anything, as if they had just seen something amazing.

 He turned his attention to even more things, to the little song birds greeting the sun with rapturous relief, to the tiny unseen creatures he imagined were coming to life everywhere.
 Then he looked back up into the sky where the hawk was still circling, more directly overhead than before.